Word-Building Puzzle-Piece Placement Strategy + Connection

 Category Mode

-• The group decides if the category will change each round or each turn.
+• The group decides whether the category changes each round or each turn.

-• At the start of each round or turn, reveal one category.
+• At the start of each round or turn, reveal a category.

 • Formed words must still comply with PUZZINGO™ rules.